ibm-cloud-docs/log-analysis/tutorials/kube.md

 Work in the US-South region.
 Both resources, the IBM Log Analysis with LogDNA instance and the Kubernetes cluster must run in the same account.

 Read about IBM Log Analysis with LogDNA.
-For more information, see [About LogDNA](/docs/services/Log-Analysis-with-LogDNA/overview.html#about).
+For more information, see [About](/docs/services/Log-Analysis-with-LogDNA/overview.html#about).

 Use a user ID that is a member or an owner of an {{site.data.keyword.Bluemix_notm}} account.
 To get an {{site.data.keyword.Bluemix_notm}} user ID, go to: [Registration ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/registration/){:new_window}.